kiboschool/tk-intro-to-data/src/lessons/data-visualization/dashboard-looker-studio.md

 ### Maps
+Maps are like the ones you see in a GPS devic which shows you where things are located in the world.
+In data visualization, maps can show you where your customers are located, where your stores are located, or any other geographic information you might have.

+They are useful for displaying regional patterns, trends, or distributions within the data.

 > **How can i create _Geo location_ or _Maps_ as part of my Report?**

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/N-FtqT-n0T8?si=JMBYjspsg-BGcMIc" title="Data Visualization" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 2px solid grey;"></iframe></div>